le-chartreux/modern-python/tutorial/project-initialization/configuration.md

 touch pyproject.toml
 ```

-A `pyproject.toml` can be huge, but we will start gentle with a minimalist configuration.
+The `pyproject.toml` file can become quite extensive, but we'll start with a minimalist configuration.
-When we will need new features in the following of the tutorial, we will go back to this file and create the required fields.
+As we progress through the tutorial and require additional features, we will revisit this file to add the necessary fields.

 ## Project

-For now, almost everything we need will be on the `project` section.
+For now, most of what we need can be configured under the project section.
-It provides metadata about the project, that is used by different tools like PyPI.
+This section provides metadata about the project, which is utilized by various tools like PyPI.

-Let's start by creating the `project` section:
+Let's start by creating the project section:

 ```toml
 [project]
 ```

-Then, under the section, add some information about the project and its authors.
+Now, add some essential information about the project and its authors.
-Don't forget to modify the authors so it matches your identity:
+Be sure to update the authors' details to reflect your own identity:

 ```toml
 name = "cleather"